openpolis/django-uwsgi-taskmanager/README.md

 uWSGI ini file (vassal) has to include the [spooler](https://uwsgi-docs.readthedocs.io/en/latest/Spooler.html) and [pythonpath](https://uwsgi-docs.readthedocs.io/en/latest/PythonDecorators.html) option.

 > **NOTE**: remember to manually create the `spooler` directory with right permissions before start uWSGI

+## Enabling notifications

+To enable Slack notifications support for failing tasks, you have to first install the required packages, which are not included by default.
+To do that, just:

+    `pip install django-uwsgi-taskmanager[notifications]`

+This will install the `django-uwsgi-taskmanager` package from PyPI, including the optional dependencies required to make Slack notifications work.

+Email notifications are instead handled using Django [`django.core.mail`](https://docs.djangoproject.com/en/2.2/topics/email/) module, so no further dependencies are needed and they should work out of the box.

+Then, you have to configure the following settings:

+- `NOTIFICATIONS_SLACK_TOKEN`, which must be set with you own Slack token as string.
+- `NOTIFICATIONS_SLACK_CHANNELS`, a list of strings representing the names or ids of the channels which will receive the notifications.
+- `NOTIFICATIONS_EMAIL_FROM`, the "from address" you want your outgoing notification emails to use.
+- `NOTIFICATIONS_EMAIL_RECIPIENTS`, a list of strings representing the recipients of the notifications.

+Additionally, for email notifications, you should configure at least one [email backend](https://docs.djangoproject.com/en/2.2/topics/email/#email-backends).

 ### Demo